guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

 ```

-Incrementing metrics is done to give a truer account of the actions that are happening on the video, out of the box, it would give a session level interaction, not a hit level.
+Incrementing metrics in this way is done to give a truer account of the actions that are happening on the video.
+Out of the box it would give a session level interaction, not a hit level.

-# Click Events
+### Click Events

 The main entry point for click tracking is [analytics/interaction-tracking.js](https://github.com/guardian/frontend/blob/master/static/src/javascripts/projects/common/modules/analytics/interaction-tracking.js)